javascript-tutorial/en.javascript.info/2-ui/1-document/01-browser-environment/article.md

 window.sayHi();
 ```

-And here we use it as a browser window, to see the window height:
+And here we use it as a browser object, to see the window height:

 ```js run
 alert(window.innerHeight); // inner window height